 - You may sometimes have to wait twice to make a left turn.
 However, you don't have to wait at all to make a right turn.
 On average, this cancels out and cyclists are not disadvantaged.

-- At the other popular design of crossing, with (simultaneous greens) for cyclists, you still can make a right turn at any time, and only ever have to wait once to make a left turn.
+- At the other popular design of crossing, with simultaneous greens for cyclists, who go in all directions at once, you still can make a right turn at any time, and only ever have to wait once to make a left turn.
 Cyclists then have an advantage over drivers.

 In general, the timing of traffic lights does not disadvantage cyclists on the cycle path.
 In fact, in some instances, cyclists get a green light twice as frequently as drivers do.
 This is only possible to do if the modes are separated and have their own traffic lights.